nemophrost/learn/_posts/2015-10-07-intro-to-js-part-1.markdown

 You can interact with the user with some built-in commands your browser supports.

 For each of these commands, you need to give the command a message to display to the user.
-You do that with parenthesis and the message (string) you want displayed inside the parenthesis.
+You do that with parentheses and the message (string) you want displayed inside the parentheses.

 `alert` gives the use information and an OK button